 8. Ukrainian: A Language of Resilience

-The official language of Ukraine is The Ukrainian language and it has recently gained certain prominence because of the arisen geopolitical problems.
+The official language of Ukraine is the Ukrainian language, and it has recently gained certain prominence because of the arising geopolitical problems.
 Although it has linguistic resemblances to Russian and Polish, this language stands out as unique and lively with its own rich literary and cultural heritage.

 9. Dutch: Bridging North and West Europe